codefresh-io/webhook-relay/README.md

 ```

-In your private clusters where the CSDP runtimes are installed, apply the Client manifest.
+In your internal clusters where the CSDP runtimes are installed, apply the Client manifest.

 > To see all environment variables you can configure for the Client, [click here](https://github.com/codefresh-io/webhook-relay/blob/main/apps/webhook-relay-client/README.md).